frankstepanski/node-express-course/week3/readme.md

 **Using Middleware**

 To test out a middleware function, we can create a simple one that logs the request method and the request path to the console.
+We would write this function in the app.js file, right after the other requires:

 ```
 const logRequest = (req, res, next) => {